mabobakr86/cs61a_spring_2018/README.md

 # CS61a - Structure and Interpretation of Computer Programs
-This is labs, hw and projects solutions for Berekely's cs61a spring 2018 cource by John DeNero [Webpage](https://inst.eecs.berkeley.edu/~cs61a/sp18/)
+This is labs, homework and projects solutions for Berekely's cs61a spring 2018 course by John DeNero [Webpage](https://inst.eecs.berkeley.edu/~cs61a/sp18/)

 ## Labs